- How many classes can I register for?

 Pro Supercross Tickets

 - I am a registered amateur rider.
-Do I need to purchase a Guest Pass?
+Do I need to purchase a Gate Admission Ticket?

 Yes.
-This year all riders must purchase a Guest Pass in addition to their rider entry fee.
+All riders must purchase a Gate Admission Ticket in addition to their rider entry fee.

 - Where can I go to watch the Pro Supercross races?